Distelli/WordPress-Theme-Tester/README.md

 # The WordPress Theme Tester

-For a full tutorial, see [tutorial link].
+For a full tutorial, see http://www.blog.distelli.com/single-post/2016/01/28/Previewing-WordPress-themes-with-Distelli-and-Docker.

 **Disclaimer**: This project is a proof of concept, and not an official Distelli application.